ibexa/documentation-developer/docs/getting_started/first_steps.md

 # First steps

 This page lists first steps you can take after installing [[= product_name =]].
-These steps are most common actions you may need to take in a new installation.
+These steps are the most common actions you may need to take in a new installation.

 !!! tip "Beginner tutorial"